2015 Program Dates

 Giants from the Past: Untold Secrets of the White Sands

 Long before the famous white gypsum dunes formed, it was cooler and wetter in the Tularosa Basin and the animals were much bigger.
 Mammoth, ancient camels, dire wolves, American lions, and giant ground sloths roamed the muddy shores of ancient Lake Otero leaving behind footprints.
 These muddy clues provide a glimpse of the past and help scientists today learn about the mighty mammals that once ruled the basin.
 You are invited to learn about these Ice Age giants and see the traces they left behind.
 Meet in the visitor center theater.
 Program is free.

 More than a Sandbox: The Agencies and Missions that Manage the World's Largest Gypsum Dunefield

 Join us for the opening of a photo exhibition portraying the historic relationship between White Sand National Monument and White Sands Missile Range.
 Although similar in name, the two are separate entities established for different missions.
 This exhibit highlights how our histories are intertwined, the balancing act between public and military use, and the cooperation necessary between the two entities in order for both to successfully reach their individual and collective missions.
 Meet in the visitor center theater.
 Program is free.

-Mexican Arts and Craft Show and Demonstrations
+Mexican Arts Show and Sale

-American Indian Artist Craft Show and Demonstration
+American Indian Artists: Craft Show and Demonstration